metridoc-archives/metridoc-job-illiad/README.md

 The job needs to know where the Illiad and MetriDoc database is.
 The recommended aproach is to store the information in an external config file.
 This can be done either use the `-config` flag or by putting everything into `~/.metridoc/MetridocConfig.groovy`.
-When editing a config file, the data sources would look something like:
+If you are using the illiad [view](https://github.com/metridoc/metridoc-grails-illiad), using the central `MetridocConfig.groovy` file might be the best approach so the two applications can share the connection parameters.
+When editing the config file, the data sources would look something like:

 ```groovy
 dataSource {